 Dr. Nowak-Węgrzyn: The answer is it depends.
 If you're talking about the infant who ended up in the emergency room and had to be rehydrated with intravenous fluids, and you were talking about giving them the same food-retain the same food-then you have to refer them to a center that is able to provide a supervised oral food challenge.
 If you are talking about introducing a solid food-so, a different food-there is a hypothetical concern.
 I would say you can do it in the clinic, and watch them, especially with those low-risk foods.
-With every new food that the child can tolerate, you gain confidence, and then you will not have to do those challenges in the office; you'll encourage them to do it.
+With every new food that the child can tolerate, you gain confidence, and then the parents gain confidence, and then the parents gain confidence, and then you will not have to do those challenges in the office; you'll encourage them to do it.